U.S. Sanctions against Russia: A Costly Compliance Conundrum

 Borderless Currency for Borderless Crimes

-Complicating this picture is the fact that many of the world’s biggest ransomware groups and cyber criminals live and operate out of Russia, constantly changing their modus operandi to hide their identities and their tracks.
+Complicating this picture is the fact that many of the world’s biggest ransomware groups and cyber criminals live and operate out of Russia, constantly evolving their modus operandi to hide their identities and their tracks.
 And while some appear to operate independently from the auspices of the Russian government, others, such as Conti, have recently threatened to attack the US, EU, and NATO-allied countries if they continue to target Russia with rhetoric and sanctions.

 How do legitimate players protect themselves from unwittingly getting dragged into this tragic drama of crime and punishment?